• Skip to primary navigation

 • salt & pepper to taste

-cooking the taro until soft in boiling water
+boiled the taro until soft in a large pot

 Next, add the radish and allow it to boil for 2 more minutes.
 Add the string beans, eggplants and lower the heat, and cover with the lid to allow it to simmer for 2 minutes: